|

 Express Bus Routes

-Express bus routes operate at higher speeds than regular routes because they
+Express bus routes operate at higher speeds than regular routes because they operate

-long distances at speeds faster than that of the automobile.
+distances at speeds faster than that of the automobile.

 Pace plans many express bus routes in the suburbs as part of Vision